isomerpages/moe-temasekjc/_admissions/Appeal Application For JC1 (Intake 2025).md

 <h4>4) Outcome of Application</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Only successful applicants</strong> will be notified by <strong>Monday, 10 February 2025, 5pm.</strong>
+<p><strong>Only successful applicants</strong> will be notified by <strong>Monday, 9 February 2026, 5pm.</strong>
 </p>
 </li>
 </ul>
-<p>Students must accept the offer within the stipulated timeframe.
-If the
+<p>Students must accept the offer within the stated deadline on their appeal
-offer is not accepted within the given timeframe, the offer will be rescinded.</p>
+offer letter.
+If the offer is not accepted by stated deadline, the offer will lapse.</p>
 <h3>CONTACT US</h3>
 <p>If you have any general enquiries regarding the Appeal Application, please
 contact the TJC General Office at&nbsp;64428066&nbsp;during office hours